Stop Flock AI Surveillance Cameras

-The Madison County Sheriff’s Department recently signed a contract with Flock Safety, rolling out AI-powered Automatic License Plate Reader (ALPR) cameras across the county.
-This move was made without any public discussion and bypassed the County Board of Commissioners entirely.
-The county does not own the cameras or the associated license plate database; instead, it is paying for a subscription to Flock's camera systems.
+The Madison County Sheriff’s Department recently signed a contract with Flock Safety, and has begun rolling out AI-powered Automatic License Plate Reader (ALPR) cameras across the county.
+This decision was made without any public discussion.

 What are ALPRs?